hv-support/customer-training/dst/ansible/Labs/02 Playbooks/01 Playbooks/playbooks.md

 * the managed nodes to target, using a pattern
 * at least one task to execute

-create the following file and save in ansible_projects/playbooks as playbook.yaml:
+create a playbook on the Ansible Controller:
 ```
+cd ansible_projects/demo/playbooks
 nano playbook.yaml
 ```
 copy the following: